 If the student is a citizen, he must give you documentation of his citizenship status.
-If it verifies that he is a citizen, you can disburse aid to him.
-Unlike the case of eligible noncitizens, you don't submit the documents to the DHS or any other agency for verification, but you do need to keep a copy in the student's file.
-The student should also contact the Social Security Administration to have it update its database-something all naturalized citizens should do-but he doesn't have to do this to receive aid.
-See "Other documentation" below.
+If the student submits appropriate documents, you can disburse aid to the student.
+Unlike documentation for eligible noncitizens, you don't submit these documents to the DHS, or any other agency, for verification.
+You do need to keep a copy of the documents in the student's file.
+The student might also want to contact the Social Security Administration to have it update its database, but doesn't have to do this to receive aid.
+See "Other documentation" below for possible documentation.

-If the student is an eligible noncitizen, she must submit a correction, which must include the Alien Registration Number or A-Number.
-When the correction is sent in, the CPS will attempt a match with DHS records to confirm the student's status.
+If the student is an eligible noncitizen, she must submit a correction, which must include the Alien Registration Number or A-